ultimate318ai/DaunoisChessReborn/README.md

 ## Technologies used

-For instance, I will use Angular TS with css and basic html.
+For instance, I will use Svelte TS with css and basic html.

 ## Install and build